justjuned/cld2-small/README.md

 # Compact Language Detection 2.0(Updated to latest CLD2 source code)

 Based on Jason Toy's CLD v1.0.

 Based on BanjoInc's CLD v2.0.

-Blazing-fast language detection for Ruby provided by Google Chrome's Compact Language Detector v2.0
+Blazing-fast language detection for Ruby provided using Compact Language Detector v2.0

+### NOTE: Using smaller verison of CLD2 currently.

 ## How to Use